 CMHS offers more than two dozen community outreach programs for underserved children and adults struggling with acute or chronic mental illness or substance abuse disorders.
 These life-changing programs served 15,000+ vulnerable New Yorkers in 2019, including 1700 children and their families, and are provided in collaboration with local public schools and state and city mental health officials, among other partners.

-VNSNY outreach provides New York’s LGBT senior community with greater access to our services and raises awareness of VNSNY as a safe and trusted ally.
-All VNSNY clinicians, administrative and senior staff have received training on working with LGBT communities from the organization SAGE, Services & Advocacy for GLBT Elders.
+VNSNY outreach provides New York’s LGBTQ+ senior community with greater access to our services and raises awareness of VNSNY as a safe and trusted ally.
+All VNSNY clinicians and administrative and senior staff have received training on working with LGBTQ+ communities from the advocacy organization SAGE.
 In addition, VNSNY provides specialized care at home for patients before and after gender affirmation surgery.

 VNSNY’s Maternity, Newborn and Pediatric (MNP) Services provide family-focused home care, including skilled nursing, rehabilitation therapy, social work and home health aide services, to children with serious and complex medical needs, including childhood cancers, HIV/AIDS, and complications from premature birth.
 We work closely with the families and their physicians to ensure the best possible outcomes.